markomanninen/artifactsofthefloweroflife/floweroflife.md

-# The FOL versus the Cownose
+# The Flower of Life versus the Cownose

 Square shape and square root of 2 is apparent on the Cownose pattern.
 Equilateral triangle and hexagon shape with the square root of 3 property are fundamental in the FOL.
 All these properties were known by Old Babylonians as it is shown in the book "*A Remarkable Collection of Babylonian Mathematical Texts*" by Joran Friberg.
 See clay tablets: IM 52916, Susu and MS 3051 on the page 207.

 But there are incidents in the ancient history that urges the appearance of the FOL before 2000 BC.
+These incidents are: sexagecimal numeral system, rhombic cone mosaics and six petal cylinders seals.

 **Sexagecimal system**